Last Updated on

 - 16 ounces cream cheese, at room temperature

 - 12 ounces goat cheese, at room temperature

 - 2 teaspoons lemon zest

 For the rosemary caramel sauce:

-- Add the cream and the rosemary sprig to a saucepan.
+- Add the cream and the rosemary sprigs to a saucepan.

-- Remove the rosemary sprig and transfer the cream to a container you can pour from.
+- Remove the rosemary sprigs and transfer the cream to a container you can pour from.
 Set aside.